Codimension one foliations calibrated by non-degenerate closed 2-forms: Generalized Dehn Surgery

+The 2-calibrated structure we obtain is unique up to equivalence.
+Firstly different identifications $\varphi\colon(U,\omega_{\mathcal{F}})\rightarrow (T(\lambda),d\alpha_{\mathrm{can}})$ are related by a global Poisson diffeomorphism.
+The reason is the same as in the proof of the uniqueness statement of theorem \ref{thm:calibnorsum}: $S^n$, $n>1$, is simply connected.
+Secondly generalized Dehn twists are symplectically isotopic by an isotopy supported in a neighborhood of the sphere.
+Thirdly changing the Reeb vector field amounts to a change of variable in the coordinate $t$, and this does not modify the construction.

+The calibration is a real cohomology class determined by its values on closed 2-chains (which by a theorem of Thom are always homologous to embedded surfaces).
+If $n>1$ the 2-chains can be homotoped to avoid the neighborhood $U(\epsilon)$ of the Lagrangian sphere $L$, where $\omega^L$ coincides with $\omega$.
+Hence the integrality of the 2-calibrated foliation is unaffected by the surgery.

+The same general position arguments imply that maps from CW complexes of dimension less or equal than $n$ can be homotoped to miss $U(\epsilon)$.
+Therefore homology and homotopy groups up to dimension $n-1$ are unaffected by the surgery.

-\begin{remark} Recall that a ``framed" lagrangian n-sphere \cite{Se00} is a parametrized n-sphere up to isotopy and the action of O(n+1).
-Model generalized Dehn twists associated to two parametrizations defining the same ``framed" lagrangian n-sphere are isotopic, the isotopy by symplectomorphisms supported in a compact neighborhood of the lagrangian sphere (remark 5.1 in \cite{Se00}).
-Therefore the generalized Dehn surgery is well defined for ``framed" lagrangian spheres. \end{remark}
+\end{proof} \begin{remark} A ``framed" Lagrangian $n$-sphere \cite{Se00} is a parametrized $n$-sphere up to isotopy and the action of $O(n+1)$.
+Generalized Dehn twists associated to two parametrizations defining the same ``framed" Lagrangian $n$-sphere are isotopic, the isotopy by symplectomorphisms supported in a compact neighborhood of the Lagrangian sphere (remark 5.1 in \cite{Se00} or paragraph after lemma 1.10 in \cite{Se03}).
+Therefore generalized Dehn surgery is well defined for ``framed" Lagrangian spheres. \end{remark}